bonisadar/dhakacity-precipitation-forecast-mlops25/README.md

 | 📦 Log | Store metrics, artifacts, params in **MLflow** |
 | ✅ Notify | Send model training summary via **SendGrid** |

+$ prefect deploy train_and_compare.py:train_and_compare -n dhaka-precipitation-forecast-test -p "first_worker"
+$ prefect deployment run 'train_and_compare/dhaka-precipitation-forecast-test'

+When you open grafana for the first time after running the deployments.
+Add datasource prometheus and select the time last 1 hour by editing the windows in the dashboards.

 ### `daily_forecast_drift_check_flow`

 | Task | Description |